From Static to Dynamic Anomaly Detection with Application to Power System Cyber Security: Introduction

 \section{Introduction}

 The digital transformation of our power system does not only lead to better observability, flexibility and efficiency, but also introduces a phenomenon that is new to power system controls: cyber security threats.
-NIST \cite{NIST2018} defines five functions for protecting Information and Communication Technology (ICT): Identify, Protect, Detect, Respond, Recover.
-It would be naive to think an ICT system can be perfectly protected (point 2) in order to save points 3-5.
-This paper focuses on point three for supervisory control and data acquisition (SCADA) systems, which are in charge of transmitting measurement and control signals between power system substations and control centers \cite{Kirschen2009}, and which are notorious for being based on legacy ICT.
-Such SCADA systems are a popular target for adversaries \cite{Gorman2009, ChenAbu-Nimeh2011} nowadays, and it is of utmost importance to detect attacks and respond in an appropriate manner.
-The consequences of a successful attack to SCADA systems can be catastrophic to an economy and society in general \cite{Liang2017a}.
-Notably, if attacks can be detected sufficiently fast, the corrupted signals can be disconnected or corrected by resilient controls, preventing further severe damage \cite{Tiniou2013}.
+NIST \cite{NIST2018} defines five functions for protecting Information and Communication Technology (ICT): (i) Identify, (ii) Protect, (iii) Detect, (iv) Respond, (v) Recover.
+It would be naive to think an ICT system can be perfectly protected in order to address the issues raised by (iii)-(v).
+This paper focuses on (iii) Detection for supervisory control and data acquisition (SCADA) systems, which are in charge of transmitting measurement and control signals between power system substations and control centers.
+Such SCADA systems are notorious for being based on legacy ICT, and are a popular target for adversaries \cite{Gorman2009, ChenAbu-Nimeh2011} nowadays.
+The consequences of a successful attack on SCADA systems can be catastrophic to an economy and society in general \cite{mohajerin2010cyber,Liang2017a}.
+In this light, it is of utmost importance to detect these attacks and respond accordingly.
+Notably, if the malicious attacks can be detected sufficiently fast, the corrupted signals can be disconnected or corrected by resilient controls, preventing further severe damage \cite{Tiniou2013}.

-\paragraph*{\bf Literature on Anomaly Detection} Traditionally, SCADA systems deploy bad data detection~(BDD) to filter out possible erroneous measurements due to sensor failures or anomalies~\cite{AburExposito2004, Teixeira2010}.
+\paragraph*{\bf Literature on anomaly detection} Traditionally, SCADA systems deploy bad data detection~(BDD) to filter out possible erroneous measurements due to sensor failures or anomalies~\cite{Teixeira2010}.
 The BDD process captures only a snapshot of the steady states of system trajectories, and thus only exploits possible {\em static} impact of intrusions.
-Although this method can perform successfully in detecting basic attacks, it may fail in the presence of the so-called {\em stealthy attacks} that carefully launch synthesized false data injections~\cite{Hug2012}.
+Although this method can perform successfully in detecting basic attacks, it may fail in the presence of the so-called {\em stealthy multivariate attacks} that carefully launch synthesized false data injections given full knowledge of the system model~\cite{Hug2012}.